Terence Crawford: Crawford vs. Porter

-On July 22, 2021, the WBO ordered that Crawford defend his welterweight title against the #2 ranked WBO welterweight contender Shawn Porter.
-The former two-time welterweight title holder was seen as the biggest challenge in Crawford's career up to that point, with ESPN describing Porter as "a quantum leap in competition".
+On July 22, 2021, the WBO ordered Crawford to defend his welterweight title against the #2 ranked WBO welterweight contender Shawn Porter.
 As the two sides were unable to negotiate the terms of the fight, the WBO set a purse bid for September 2, 2021, which was later postponed until September 14.
-Crawford and Porter would adhere to a 60-40 purse split, rather than the usual 80-20 split for mandated matches, taking into account the earnings from their three previous fights.
+Crawford and Porter would adhere to a 60–40 purse split, rather than the usual 80–20 split for mandated matches, taking into account the earnings from their three previous fights.
 On September 14, it was announced that a deal had been agreed to stage the fight on November 20 at Mandalay Bay in Las Vegas, airing on ESPN+ PPV.
+Porter came into the fight planning to retire and did so after the fight.

-On fight night, Crawford showcased his switch-hitting ability, fighting in both the orthodox and southpaw stances.
-Both men were cut from accidental head clashes.
-In the tenth round, he caught Porter with a straight left, sending the latter to the canvas.
-Crawford scored another knockdown shortly after, prompting Porter's corner to throw in the towel, handing Crawford a tenth-round technical knockout victory.
+In a close competitive fight, both men were cut from accidental head clashes.
+In the tenth round, Crawford caught Porter coming in with a well-timed left uppercut, sending the latter to the canvas.
+Crawford scored another knockdown shortly after.
+Porter got up and wanted to continue but his corner threw in the towel, handing Crawford a tenth-round technical knockout victory.
 Crawford out-landed Porter in punches with 98 strikes to 79, although Porter had landed more power punches (67 to Crawford's 65).
 Crawford was leading on the judges' scorecards at the time of the stoppage, with scores of 86–85, 86–85 and 87–84.
 According to ESPN reports, Crawford earned upward of $6 million for the bout, a 60% split of the total fight purse.
 During his post-fight interview, Crawford announced his split with promoter Bob Arum and departure from Top Rank, opting instead to test free agency.